Information for Prospective MD Students

 Applying for Financial Aid

-A separate application for merit scholarships is not required.
-The Office of MD Admissions will consider all admitted applicants for merit scholarships.
+A separate application for merit scholarships is not required, and MD Admissions will consider all admitted applicants for merit scholarships.
 If awarded a merit scholarship, you will receive the same amount for each of four years of study toward the MD degree at Vanderbilt.
 International students are considered for merit-based awards.

 Federal Student Loans